O. Provision and contingent liabilities

 The Company's Board has identified the CODM who is responsible for financial decision making and assessing performance.
 The Company has a single operating segment as the operating results of the Company are reviewed on an overall basis by the CODM.

-U. Leases As lessee
+U. Leases AS LESSEE

 The Company, as a lessee, recognises a right-of-use asset and a lease liability for its leasing arrangements, if the contract conveys the right to control the use of an identified asset.
 The determination of whether an agreement is, or contains, a lease is based on the substance of the agreement at the date of inception.